 It has been documented/rumoured that most/many of the Hebrew manuscripts were destroyed by those of an anti-Christ type stance.

-In addition to this, other disciples and apostles had the task of sharing the good news with the dear Jews in Israel (Acts 15:2, Galatians 2:8).
+Alongside this, there where the other disciples and apostles who had the task of sharing the good news with the dear Jews in Israel (Acts 15:2, Galatians 2:8).
 This means that they would have had to share the Gospel in Hebrew and any other popular languages within Israel’s borders aswell.

 Timothy the disciple, whom assisted the faithful apostle Paul, had a mother who was a Jew, and his father was a Greek (Acts 16:1).